campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 In all honesty, I'm *just barely* able to restrain myself from saying that I prefer Xenoblade Chronicles 2's obnoxious cast of characters to this crew.
 Sure, those characters suffered from terrible writing and one-dimensionality, *but at least they were fun*.

-Also, notice that I haven't even touched on the game's "Hero" characters, since most of them are only obtained through optional side quests.
+Also, notice that I haven't touched on the game's "Hero" characters, since most of them are only obtained through optional side quests.
 This means that, outside of the one or two quests that directly pertain to a given Hero, the player won't hear a peep out of them for the rest of the game.
 These Hero characters are, quite literally, irrelevant to plot.
 And since they're mostly optional, their relationships with the main cast don't amount to anything significant, either.

 <div class="imageContainer">
   <img :src="'/xc3isurd.jpeg'"/>
   <span class="text--secondary">Isurd wins the award for least interesting character in the game.
-It doesn't help that his voice actor sounds as if he's just woken up from a naps.</span>
+It doesn't help that his voice actor sounds as if he's just woken up from a nap.</span>
 </div>

-Before you angrily reach for your pitchfork, *yes*, there are occasional sparks of life in *Xenoblade Chronicles 3*'s characters, and those sparks sometimes shine *very* brightly.
-The "jail" cutscene, in particular, is one of the most heart-wrenching, masterfully-crafted cutscenes in the entire Xenoblade franchise.
+Before you reach for your keyboard to angrily exclaim "OMG are you an idiot???
+What about *THIS* scene?!?!", *yes*, there are occasional sparks of life in *Xenoblade Chronicles 3*'s characters, and those sparks sometimes shine *very* brightly.
+In particular, the "jail" cutscene is one of the most heart-wrenching, masterfully-crafted cutscenes in the entire Xenoblade franchise.
 There's also a <text-with-tooltip :tooltip="'It\'s the scene where Taion notices that Eunie\'s hands are shaking.'">touching scene</text-with-tooltip> between Taion and Eunie that suggests that someone at Monolith Soft *might* understand the concept of "Show, don't tell".
 And finally, yes, Eunie can be a hoot.

 But ultimately, these glimmers of humanity get absolutely crushed under this game's 60 hours of tactless, repetitive noise, making it impossible to truly connect with any of these characters.
-For a studio that obviously [spent a lot of time designing the ultra-likeable Shulk](https://www.nintendolife.com/news/2022/08/random-xenoblade-chronicles-shulk-cutscene-was-originally-a-little-creepy) from Xenoblade Chronicles, I was honestly shocked at how indifferent I was to Noah and Mio.
+For a studio that obviously [spent a lot of time designing the ultra-likeable Shulk](https://www.nintendolife.com/news/2022/08/random-xenoblade-chronicles-shulk-cutscene-was-originally-a-little-creepy) from *Xenoblade Chronicles*, I was shocked at how indifferent I was to Noah and Mio.

 ### An Long, Uneventful Story
 I've mentioned a few times that *Xenoblade Chronicles 3* is a *long* game.
-This isn't necessarily a problem, as lots of great games have long runtimes.
-Whether it's because of a compelling gameplay loop or an exciting storyline, games like Zelda: Breath of the Wild, Skyrim, and The Witcher 3 prove that it's possible to captivate audiences for dozens of hours.
+This isn't necessarily a problem, as many great games from this generation have long runtimes.
+Whether it's because of a compelling gameplay loop or an exciting storyline, games like *Zelda: Breath of the Wild*, *Skyrim*, and *The Witcher 3* prove that it's possible to captivate audiences for dozens of hours.

 Unfortunately, the same cannot be said for *Xenoblade Chronicles 3*.
-I reached the end of the game about a month ago, and yet I'm sitting here, struggling to recall what *actually happened* in the story.
+I reached the end of the game about a month ago, and yet I'm sitting here, struggling to recall what *actually happened* in its story.
 Sure, players will learn more about the *Xenoblade Chronicles 3* universe and its characters over the course of the narrative, but there's surprisingly little activity over the game's 60 hour runtime.
 Or at least, activity that involves *the player*.

 Off the top of my head, I can only think of <span class="spoiler">blowing up the big world-destroying laser, reaching The City, going to Prison, getting a random key from Nia, and fighting Consul Z</span>.
 That's it.
 Now, try to imagine how *on earth* this game can stretch these events over the span of 60 hours.
 Obviously, it can't.